$B\to V\ell^+\ell^-$ in the Standard Model from Light-Cone Sum Rules: B->V form factors from light-cone sum rules

-Let us argue in some more detail.
-In current LCSR determinations of the $B \to V$ form factors the $V$-meson is described by vector meson DAs.
+Let us argue this point in some more detail.
+In current LCSR determinations of the $B \to V$ FFs the $V$-meson is described by vector meson DAs.
 The latter are mainly characterised by the longitudinal and transverse decay constants $ f_{V}^\parallel$ and $f_{V}^\perp$ respectively and it is therefore important to know how they are obtained.
-The method of choice for determining $f^\parallel_{V}$ is experiment: $e^+ e^- \to V$ (for $V = \rho^0,\phi,\omega$) and $\tau^+ \to V \nu$ (for $V = K^{*,+}, \rho^{+}$) c.f. appendix of \cite{Ball:2006eu} for a discussion.
-Since the experimental treatment of the $\rho$-meson versus $\pi\pi$-signal event is the same as for the semileptonic decay $B \to (\rho \to \pi\pi) \ell \nu$ the decay constant effectively includes the non-resonant background.
-The transverse decay constant $f_{V}^\perp$ is not directly experimentally accessible but is obtained through ratios of $f^\parallel_V /f_V^\perp$ from lattice QCD and sum rules where one would expect background and finite width effects to cancel to a large extent.
+The method of choice for determining $f^\parallel_{V}$ is experiment: $e^+ e^- \to V^0(\to PP)$ (for $V^0 = \rho^0,\phi,\omega$) and $\tau^+ \to V^+(\to PP) \nu$ (for $V^+ = K^{*,+}, \rho^{+}$) cf.~appendix \ref{app:decay}.
+As long as the experimental treatment of the $\rho$-meson versus $\pi\pi$-signal event is the same as for the semileptonic decay $B \to (\rho \to \pi\pi) \ell \nu$ the decay constant encodes the same definition of the $\rho$-meson as used in $B \to \rho \ell \nu$.
+The other quantities associated with the $\rho$-DA are not directly accessible in experiment.
+For example the transverse decay constant $f_{V}^\perp$ is obtained through ratios of $f^\parallel_V /f_V^\perp$ from lattice QCD and sum rules where one would expect effects of the treatment of the $\rho$-meson to cancel to a large extent or to be taken care of by the respective uncertainties.

-A similar argument can be made from the viewpoint of a computation using a two-pion DAs instead of a $\rho$ DAs.
-Let us consider for example the contribution of DA that couples to the vector current.
-The latter is described at lowest order in the conformal spin by the $\rho$ decay constant times the well-known asymptotic DA.
-From the formulae in \cite{Polyakov:1998ze} it is seen that the analogue of the two-pion DA is given by the pion form factor $f_+^{(\pi)}(q^2)$ times the asymptotic DA.
-Somewhat symbolically the transitions are then given by
+We may discuss the same reasoning from the viewpoint of a computation using a two-pion DA instead of a $\rho$ DA.
+Let us consider for example the contribution of the DA that couples to the vector current.
+The latter is described at lowest order in the conformal spin expansion by $f_\rho^\parallel$ times the asymptotic DA which follows from conformal symmetry.
+From the formulae in \cite{Polyakov:1998ze} it is seen that the analogue of the two-pion DA is given by the pion FF $f_+^{(\pi)}(q^2)$ times the asymptotic DA.
+Somewhat symbolically the transitions in terms of $\rho$ and 2-pion DAs are given by